SudoIndividual/SP-DISM-Notes/FOC/Readme.md

 **Multicore**:

-Multicore CPU enable compter to carry out multiple instruction simultaneously( at the same time )
+Multicore CPU enable computer to carry out multiple instruction at the same time

 ## Output Device
 E.g of an output device: